khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

 Taking care of the **order** of instructions in the `Dockerfile` and the **Docker cache** you can **minimize build times**, to maximize your productivity (and avoid boredom). 😎

-In certain special cases, you might want to use the official Docker image for FastAPI. 🤓
+In certain special cases, you might want to use the official Docker image for ReadyAPI. 🤓